oracle/graaljs/docs/user/NodeJS.md

 The `node` executable is largely compatible with Node.js, and features additional GraalVM-specific functionalities (e.g., interoperability with Java and all other GraalVM languages).
 A list of available options can be obtained with `node --help`.

-## Installing packages using `npm`
+## Installing Packages Using `npm`

 To install a Node.js package, you can use the `npm` executable in the `$GRAALVM_HOME/bin` folder of GraalVM.
 The `npm` executable is equivalent to the default Npm command, and supports most of its options.

 An Npm package can be installed with:
 ```